Private Renegotiations and Government Interventions in Credit Chains

-We classify asset pricing anomalies into those that exacerbate mispricing (build-up anomalies) and those that resolve it (resolution anomalies).
-To this end, we estimate the dynamics of price wedges for a large number of well-known anomaly portfolios in the factor zoo and map them to firm-level mispricings.
+We classify asset pricing anomalies into those exacerbating mispricing (build-up anomalies) and those resolving it (resolution anomalies).
+We estimate the dynamics of price wedges for well-known anomaly portfolios and map them to firm-level mispricings.
 We find that several prominent anomalies like momentum and profitability further dislocate prices.
-While mispricing buildup is often quick, the subsequent resolution tends to be slow, suggesting the potential for material real economic consequences.
-Our results suggest that financial intermediaries chasing build-up anomalies in fact negatively affect price efficiency and associated real capital allocation.
+Multi-factor models designed to eliminate one-month alphas still produce large price wedges.
+Our estimates yield a novel decomposition of Tobin’s q, revealing that q’s mispricing component has substantial explanatory power for firm investment.
+Overall, our results suggest that financial intermediaries chasing build-up anomalies negatively affect price efficiency and associated real capital allocation.

 We study security issuers' decisions on whether to pool assets when facing counterparties endowed with market power, as is common in over-the-counter markets.
 Our analysis reveals how buyers' market power may render the pooling of assets suboptimal — both privately and socially — in particular, when the potential gains from trade are large.
 Pooling assets then reduces the elasticity of trade volume in the relevant part of the payoff distribution, exacerbating the inefficient rationing associated with the exercise of buyers' market power.
 Our analysis provides insight on the determinants of asset-backed securities issuance, including regulatory reforms affecting financial institutions' liquidity.